ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ca.md

 You should have new `Deployments`, `Services`, `ReplicaSets` and `Pods` running in your cluster.

-Then, we will create an `ACME ClusterIssuer` used by the `cert-manager` operator to requesting certificates from ACME servers, including from Let’s Encrypt.
+Then, we will create an `ACME ClusterIssuer` used by the `cert-manager` operator to request certificates from ACME servers, including from Let’s Encrypt.

 During this lab, we will use the Let's Encrypt `production` environment to generate all our testing certificates.